What Freedom in Christ Looks Like

 I can’t wait to share these testimonies with you!
 We’re talking about freedom in so many areas!

-And myself!Discover a greater freedom in Christ with the #BloggerVoicesNetwork's latest online event: What Freedom in Christ Looks Like.
-Oct 7-25 #FruitOfFreedom
+Finding Freedom from Trying to Make It to HeavenDiscover a greater freedom in Christ with the #BloggerVoicesNetwork's latest online event: What Freedom in Christ Looks Like. #FruitOfFreedom